quipucords/quipucords/docs/source/configure.rst

        # mkdir data
        # mkdir log

+3. Accept or change the default database management system used by Quipucords.
+The Quipucords server uses SQLite by default but can be configured to use PostgreSQL.
+SQLite limits concurrency, and users who have already set up a PostgreSQL database may prefer to use Postgres.

+   - If you choose to use SQLite, no further configuration is required when you run the Docker command to start the server.
+      - Although further configuration is not necessary, you may optionally provide the following when you run the Docker command to start the server: ``"QPC_DBMS=sqlite"``.
+   - If you choose to use PostgreSQL, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS=postgres"``.
+      - Additionally, you must provide the following information about your preconfigured postgres database:
+         - `QPC_DBMS_DATABASE` (Optional) The database name used by postgres.
+By default, the name postgres is used.
+            - If you choose to use the name postgres, no option is needed when you run the Docker command to start the server.
+            - If you choose to use a different name, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS_DATABASE=yourDBname"``.
+         - `QPC_DBMS_PORT` (Optional) The database port used by postgres.
+By default, the port is set to 5432.
+            - If you select to use port 5432, no option is needed when you run the Docker command to start the server.
+            - If you select to use a different port, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS_PORT=5432"``.
+         - `QPC_DBMS_USER` (Optional) The database user for postgres.
+By default, the user is set to postgres.
+            - If you select to keep the user as postgres, no option is needed when you run the Docker command to start the server.
+            - If you select to specify a different user, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS_USER=yourUser"``.
+         - `QPC_DBMS_PASSWORD` (Required if ``QPC_DBMS=postgres``) The database password for postgres.
+This option is required when postgres is specified.
+You can set it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_PASSWORD=yourPass"``.
+         - `QPC_DBMS_HOST` (Required if ``QPC_DBMS=postgres``) The database host for postgres.
+This option is required when when postgres is specified.
+You can set it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_HOST=yourHost"``.

+      **NOTE:** You should make sure that each of the above arguments matches the equivalent values in your preconfigured postgres database.
+If you choose to use postgres but fail to provide the required arguments, Quipucords will ignore your request and start the server using sqlite.

 Starting the Quipucords Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After you make the decisions on the configuration options for the server, you can start the Quipucords server.
-The following commands assume that you used the default port and the recommended steps to create a home directory and subdirectories for the SSH keys, SQLlite database, and log output during the Quipucords server configuration.
+The following commands assume that you used the default port and the recommended steps to create a home directory and subdirectories for the SSH keys, SQLite database, and log output during the Quipucords server configuration.

 If your system does not have SELinux enabled, you can start the Quipucords server with the following Docker command::